Stijn-Van-Ruymbeke/Stijn-Van-Ruymbeke.github.io/_talks/ICAIL dc.md

 ---

-Presented my research on the use of AI for the detection and evaluation of financially distressed companies at the conference's doctoral consortium.
+Presented early results of my research on the use of AI for the detection and evaluation of financially distressed companies at the doctoral consortium of ICAIL in Chicago.